-Detailed information about each defined benefit pension plan's fiduciary net position is available in a separatelyissued PERA financial report.
-That report may be obtained on the Internet at www.mnpera.org; by writing to PERA at 60 Empire Drive #200, St. Paul, Minnesota, 55103-2088; or by calling (651) 296-7460 or (800) 652-9026.
+Detailed information about each pension plan's fiduciary net position is available in a separately-issued PERA financial report that includes financial statements and required supplementary information.
+That report may be obtained on the Internet at www.mnpera.org.

 Note 5: OTHER INFORMATION